-This Compact will have an initial term of five\ears, to commence on August 22, 2017, unless terminated sooner as provided in section VI (Nonrenewal and Termination).
-Prior to expiration of the initial term, the Parties will review this Compact and may agree to renew this Compact for an additional five-year term, or to negotiate a new Compact.
+This Compact will have an initial term to commence on November 19, 2018, or the date of mutual execution, whichever is later, and end on June 30, 2021, unless terminated sooner as provided in section VI (Nonrenewal and Termination).
+Prior to expiration of the initial term, the Parties will review this Compact and may agree to renew this Compact for an additional three-year term, or to negotiate a new Compact.
 Upon expiration of any renewal term, the Parties will review the Compact in five-year increments, subject to the nonrenewal and termination provisions of the Compact.

 III.
-SCHOOL'S ROLES AND RESPONSIBILITIES %
+SCHOOL'S ROLES AND RESPONSIBILITIES

-A. Educational Program %
+A. Educational Program

 - 1. Content Standards.
-WIS agrees that the School will conduct an educational program that satisfies the requirements of RCW 28A.150.200 through 28A.150.240 and RCW 28A.230.010 through 28A.230.195.
-Standards that must be met by the School include, but are not limited to, the following: - (a) Basic education, as defined in RCW 28A.150.200, .210 and .220; - (b) Instruction in the essential academic learning requirements and associated standards; - (c) Participation in, and performance on, statewide student assessments as provided for under federal and state law, including, but not limited to, chapter 28A.655; - (d) Performance improvement goals, as provided for in chapter 28A.655.100, and associated requirements; - (e) Accountability measures; - (f) Academic standards applicable to Washington State public schools; - (g) Other tribal, state, and federal accountability requirements imposed by statute, regulation, rule, policy or this Compact.
+The Yakama Nation agrees that the School will conduct an educational program that satisfies the requirements of RCW 28A.150.200 through 28A.150.240 and RCW 28A.230.010 through 28A.230.195, as well as applicable Yakama law, including the Yakama Nation Comprehensive Education Plan adopted by T-032-18 and ratified by GCM-09-2018.
+Where there are applicable educational program standards under both state and tribal law, the education program prescribed under state law shall provide the minimum standards for the School's educational program.
+State standards that must be met by the School include, but are not limited to, the following: - (a) Basic education, as defined in RCW 28A.150.200, .210 and .220; - (b) Instruction in the essential academic learning requirements and associated standards; - (c) Participation in, and performance on, statewide student assessments as provided for under federal and state law, including, but not limited to, chapter 28A.655 RCW;

-2. Curriculum.
-WIS agrees to the following:

-- (a) The School will implement the educational program and curriculum consistent with the program and curriculum presented in the Final Approved Application.
-"Final Approved Application" means the application submitted by WIS pursuant to WAC 392-800-825-835, together with any subsequent modifications to the application requested by the Superintendent and agreed to by WIS. - (b) The School may revise and amend the educational program and curriculum presented in the Final Approved Application at its discretion and without requiring approval from the Superintendent or amendment to this Compact; provided, that such revisions or amendments do not (i) materially change to the school's mission or its student performance standards or targets as contained in the Final Approved Application, or (ii) violate any term of this Compact. - (c) WIS will notify the Superintendent of any material changes or amendments to the educational program or curriculum as presented in the Final Approved Application.
+- (d) Performance improvement goals, as provided for in chapter 28A.655.100 RCW, and associated requirements; - (e) Accountability measures; - (f) State graduation requirements; - (g) Academic standards applicable to Washington State public schools; and - (h) Other tribal, state, and federal accountability requirements imposed by applicable statute, regulation, rule, policy, or this Compact. - 2.
+Curriculum.
+The Yakama Nation agrees to the following: - (a) The School will implement the educational program and curriculum consistent with the program and curriculum presented in the Final Approved Application.
+"Final Approved Application" means the application submitted by the Yakama Nation pursuant to WAC 392-800-825 through -835, together with any subsequent modifications to the application requested by the Superintendent and agreed to by the Yakama Nation. - (b) The School may revise and amend the educational program and curriculum presented in the Final Approved Application at its discretion and without requiring approval from the Superintendent or amendment to this Compact; provided, that such revisions or amendments do not (i) materially change to the school's mission or its student performance standards or targets as contained in the Final Approved Application, or (ii) violate any term of this Compact. - (c) The Yakama Nation will notify the Superintendent of any material changes or amendments to the educational program or curriculum as presented in the Final Approved Application. - 3.
+Graduation Requirements for High Schools.
+The Yakama Nation agrees that the School's curriculum will meet or exceed all applicable graduation requirements as established by the State Board of Education.
+The Yakama Nation further agrees that it will comply with the provisions in chapter 180-51 WAC (High school graduation standards) that apply to school districts.
+Consistent with RCW 28A.150.220, learning requirements regarding languages other than English may be met by students receiving instruction in one or more Yakama language dialects.

-3. Staff Qualifications.
+4. Staff Qualifications.